An Overview of New Hampshire’s Medical Cannabis Law

 In a nutshell, what does the medical cannabis law do?It allows patients with qualifying medical conditions to register with the state Department of Health and Human Services to possess up to two ounces of cannabis at a time.
 Up to four non-profit alternative treatment centers (ATCs) — with a total of seven locations — may grow and sell cannabis to patients.
 Patients may designate up to two caregivers to pick up their medicine for them, but neither patients nor caregivers may cultivate cannabis under any circumstances.
 Caregivers typically may assist no more than five patients.

-How do patients qualify for legal protections?To qualify, a patient must obtain a written certification from a physician or an advanced practice registered nurse and send it in to the health department.
+How do patients qualify for legal protections?To qualify, a patient must obtain a written certification from a healthcare provider apply to the program.
 The provider must be primarily responsible for treating the patient’s qualifying condition.
 The department will then issue identification cards to patients, which will expire after a year unless the provider has specified an earlier expiration date.

 What kind of rules must alternative treatment centers follow?ATCs must be non-profit and may not be located within 1,000 feet of the property of a drug-free zone or school.
 They must provide patients with educational information on strains and dosage and must collect information patients voluntarily provide on strains’ effectiveness and side effects.
 Staff must be at least 21, wear ATC-issued badges, and cannot have any felony convictions.

 The law includes numerous additional requirements, including for periodic inventories, staff training, reporting incidents, prohibiting non-organic pesticides, and requiring recordkeeping.
-ATCs cannot possess more than either 80 mature plants and 80 ounces total, or three mature plants and six ounces per patient.
 The health department — with input from an advisory council — has set additional rules, including for electrical safety, security, sanitary requirements, advertising, hours of operations, personnel, liability insurance, and labeling.
 Rules on security include standards for lighting, physical security, video security, alarms, measures to prevent loitering, and on-site parking.

 Can minors qualify as patients?
 Yes.
 Minors with qualifying serious medical conditions may register if the parent or guardian responsible for their health care decisions submits written certifications from two providers, one of which must be a pediatrician.
 The parent must also serve as the patient’s caregiver and control the frequency of the patient’s cannabis use.